Street collections resuming in July

 Who can apply for a street collections permit?

 Any association, society, or committee may apply for a permit to conduct a street collection.
-The Minister for Commerce does not issue permits to individuals.
+The Department does not issue permits to individuals.

 What days can we collect?

 The Street Collections (Regulation) Act 1940 only allows for fifty days to be allocated each year for street appeals.
-The Minister traditionally only allows appeals to be conducted on Fridays.
+The Department traditionally only allows appeals to be conducted on Fridays.

-The Minister allows up to three organisations to conduct appeals on the same Friday.
+The Department allows up to three organisations to conduct appeals on the same Friday.
 This means 150 organisations are able to conduct appeals each year.

 Due to the limited number of days allocated for street collections generally only one appeal is allowed for each applicant per year.